imarc/objtk/README.md

 - background-color
 - etc...

-###### Invalid properties
+###### Invalid Attribute Properties

-Properties which are invalid on an entity concern themselves with the placement or "layout" of things.
-Examples of invalid entity properties include:
+Properties which are invalid on an attribute concern themselves with the placement or "layout" of things.
+Examples of invalid attribute properties include:

 - display
 - margin